Software Installation and Lab Setup

 - Running netlab on Apple silicon

-Once you have completed the software installation you have to deal with the stupidities of downloading and installing network device images (Virtualbox, libvirt, containers) unless you decided to use Cumulus Linux, FRR, Nokia SR Linux, or Vyos.
+Once you have completed the software installation, you have to deal with the stupidities of downloading and installing network device images (libvirt, containers) unless you decided to use FRR, Nokia SR Linux, or Vyos.

 Setting Up the Labs